Effective December 1st, uChoose Rewards will replace our Dime Every Time program. Find more about uChoose Rewards by clicking here.

 Joseph C. Canizaro is chairman of First Bank and Trust's holding company, First Trust Corporation.

 Canizaro is the founder, President and CEO of Columbus Properties, LP, a commercial real estate development company that has acquired, developed and/or managed office buildings, mixed-use projects, and land and residential projects throughout the southeastern and southwestern United States.
-In the New Orleans area, the company developed highly visible projects such as Canal Place, the First Bank and Trust Tower and Texaco Center.
+In the New Orleans area, the company developed highly visible projects such as Canal Place, the First Bank and Trust Tower and Texaco Center (now Regions Bank building).

-In 1991, Canizaro purchased First Bank and Trust and subsequently formed First Trust Corporation, parent of First Bank and Trust and its FBT Mortgage subsidiary.
-He also founded Corporate Capital, LLC, a venture capital company that invests in traditional American businesses such as Innovus, Inc., an operator of more than 32,000 U.S. ATM locations and Cooperative Retirement Systems of America, a developer and manager of more than 200 continuing-care retirement communities nationwide.
+In 1991, Canizaro purchased First Bank and Trust and subsequently formed First Trust Corporation, parent of First Bank and Trust.
+He also founded Corporate Capital, LLC, a venture capital company that invests in traditional American businesses such as Innovus, Inc. (CDS), an operator of more than 32,000 U.S. ATM locations and Cooperative Retirement Systems of America, a developer and manager of more than 200 continuing-care retirement communities nationwide.

-Canizaro also founded and is president of the New Orleans chapter of Legatus, an international organization of practicing Catholic CEOs.
-Additionally, he serves the archbishop of New Orleans as a member of the Archdiocese Finance Council.
+Canizaro also founded the New Orleans chapter of Legatus, an international organization of practicing Catholic CEOs.
+Additionally, he served the archbishop of New Orleans as a member of the Archdiocese Finance Council.
 Most recently, Notre Dame Seminary bestowed to him an Honorary Doctorate for his faith-filled and genuine conviction for following the Gospel instruction to go and teach all nations.

 Ralph C. Cox, Jr., Director.